dyhBUPT/StrongSORT/README.md

 - [2022.06.10] "YOLO+OSNet+StrongSORT" is supported in https://github.com/mikel-brostrom/Yolov5_StrongSORT_OSNet.

-- [2022.08.19] StrongSORT has been supported in [mmtracking](https://github.com/open-mmlab/mmtracking)!
+- [2022.08.19] StrongSORT has been supported in [mmtracking](https://github.com/open-mmlab/mmtracking).
 More details in [branch dev-1.x](https://github.com/open-mmlab/mmtracking/tree/dev-1.x/configs/mot/strongsort).

 - [2022.11.30] The packaged version of StrongSORT is supported (https://pypi.org/project/strongsort/).
 More details in https://github.com/kadirnar/strongsort-pip.

-- [2023.01.23] The paper "StrongSORT: Make DeepSORT Great Again" is accepted by TMM (StrongSORT: Make DeepSORT Great Again).
+- [2023.01.23] The paper "StrongSORT: Make DeepSORT Great Again" is accepted by TMM (IEEE Transactions on Multimedia).

 ## Star History